before80/go_docs/content/stdLib/crypto/rsa.md

 rsaCiphertext, _ := hex.DecodeString("aabbccddeeff")

 if err := rsa.DecryptPKCS1v15SessionKey(nil, rsaPrivateKey, rsaCiphertext, key); err != nil {
-	// Any errors that result will be “public” – meaning that they
+	// Any errors that result will be "public” – meaning that they
 	// can be determined without any secret information.
 (For
 	// instance, if the length of key is impossible given the RSA
 	// public key.)